Yuviray/SudokuJS/README.md

     * add restart buttons
     * make sure the formatting for all the website is uniform.
     * add a new game and make revisions to the rest.

+- Alberto Veloso:
+    * Solving the bugs regarding why the tutorial does not show up for some games
+    * Since the project has expanded a little possibly add a few more games
+    * Fix the 16x16 mode
+    * Maybe give the user the ability to create a personalized theme

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.